Life Insurance Calculator - How Much Do I Need?

 How Much Life Insurance Do You Need?

-Financial gurus will tell you that you need a certain amount of life insurance based on a rule of thumb.
+Financial gurus claim you need a certain amount of life insurance based on a simple rule of thumb.

 But what’s the truth?